dfmoralesb/MPE_tutorials/README.md

 # MPE tutorials

-This repository contains the instructions and tutorias for the Molecular Phylogenetics and Evolution of Plants course.
+This repository contains the instructions and tutorias for the **Molecular Phylogenetics and Evolution of Plants course**.

 ## Preparation